Zach Werenski: International play

 Werenski represented the United States at the 2014 World U-17 Hockey Challenge, where he recorded one assist in six games, and won a gold medal.
-Werenski represented the United States at the 2015 World Junior Ice Hockey Championship, where he recorded one goal and one assist in five games, and finished in 5th place.
+Werenski represented the United States at the 2015 World Junior Championships, where he recorded one goal and one assist in five games, and finished in fifth place.

-Werenski was named captain of the Team USA at the 2016 World Junior Ice Hockey Championships.
-Werenski recorded two goals and seven assists in seven games, and won a bronze medal.
+Werenski was named captain of the United States at the 2016 World Junior Championships.
+He recorded two goals and seven assists in seven games, and won a bronze medal.
 He was awarded the IIHF Directorate Top Defenseman award, and was named to the tournament All-Star team.

-Werenski represented the United States at the 2025 IIHF World Championship, where he recorded one goal and five assists in seven games and helped Team USA win their first gold medal since 1933.
-He was subsequently named to the All-Star team and named Best Defenceman of the tournament by the directorate.
+Werenski represented the United States at the 2025 World Championship, where he recorded one goal and five assists in seven games and helped the team win its first gold medal since 1933.
+He was subsequently named to the All-Star team and named Best Defenseman of the tournament by the directorate.

+On January 2, 2026, Werenski was named to the United States' roster for the 2026 Winter Olympics.
+He assisted on Jack Hughes' game-winning goal in overtime against Canada to clinch the team's first gold medal since 1980.
+Amid the backlash faced by the men's team regarding the inclusion of FBI director Kash Patel during their gold medal celebrations, and President Trump's comments of being impeached if he did not invite the U.S. women's team to the White House, Werenski was among the majority who visited the White House and attended the State of the Union.